barbazul/1kfa/mod_guide_gm.md

 > to it together when your characters are pushing the envelope, to answer
 > questions like "is that action even possible?"

+Note: if you want to use "adventure modules" from your library, this is the time to introduce and pitch them.

 ### Step 1 - Brainstorm Titles